Chapter 9: Unit Tests

 }

-No need for cryptic mini-DSLs, the language itself is expressive enough to keep things clean and clear.
+No need for mini-DSLs, the language itself is expressive enough to keep things clean and clear.

 Final nitpick: Test Performance Matters